 The VNF recovery process follows the adopted resiliency mechanism, as discussed in Section 3.3.
-Once the VNF is operational again, with its state restored based on the last checkpoint stored, the next step is the retransmission of all the traffic in buffer_rx, including packets the VNF had received since the checkpoint was saved.
+Once the VNF is operational again, with its state restored based on the last checkpoint stored, the next step is the retransmission of all the traffic in buffer\rx, including packets the VNF had received since the checkpoint was saved.

-The Hold/Release strategy guarantees SFC recovery regardless of the number of VNFs that have failed, and works correctly even if multiple VNFs fail simultaneously, such as due to a power outage.
-Notably, the buffer_rx of a particular VNF is only cleared after a VNF checkpoint is saved, and the processed packet is placed in buffer_tx.
+The hold/release strategy guarantees SFC recovery regardless of the number of VNFs that have failed, and works correctly even if multiple VNFs fail simultaneously, such as due to a power outage.
+Notably, the buffer\rx of a particular VNF is only cleared after a VNF checkpoint is saved, and the processed packet is placed in buffer\tx.
 Thus the traffic handled between each VNF checkpoint is not forfeited, and the integrity of the entire SFC is assured.

-5 Implementation and Experimental Evaluation
+5 Implementation and experimental evaluation

 NHAM was implemented as a prototype on an NFV platform compliant with the NFV-MANO reference model.
-The prototype was developed in Python, utilizing Docker containers [32].
+The prototype was developed in Python, utilising Docker containers (Merkel, 2014).
 For VNF state management, a REST API was created.
-VNF checkpoints were taken using CRIU (Checkpoint/Restore in Userspace) [33], containing the essential information to restore a non-operational VNF, such as the network function itself and some associated resources, like memory maps and the process tree.
+VNF checkpoints were taken using checkpoint/restore in userspace (CRIU) (CRIU, 2023), containing the essential information to restore a non-operational VNF, such as the network function itself and some associated resources, like memory maps and the process tree.
 The VNFs employed in the experiments were packet forwarders.

 One of the major advantages of NHAM is that it offers multiple alternatives that a user can choose to turn its VNFs fault-tolerant.
-A VNFD (VNF Descriptor) is employed to specify the desired strategy.
+A VNF descriptor (VNFD) is employed to specify the desired strategy.
 Next we present an example VNFD.
 This VNFD specifies that NFV-MANO should instantiate the VNF on an Ubuntu container, employing 4 CPUs and 512 MB of RAM.
 The MR-AA resiliency mechanism is chosen, with three VNF active replicas (besides the primary).
 The replicas are kept updated according to the state of the primary.
 The checkpoint interval is defined to be of 250ms.
-The packets processed by the VNFs have 1024 bytes, while the captured state of each VNF is in average 512 KBytes (actually this may vary according to the specific VNF being processed).
+The packets processed by the VNFs have 1,024 bytes, while the captured state of each VNF is in average 512 KBytes (actually this may vary according to the specific VNF being processed).

 '''

 topology_template:

-node_templates:

 2

+node templates:

 capabilities:

 3

 nfv_compute:

 4

+5

 properties:

 mem_size: 512 MB

-7

 num cpus: 4

 properties:

 8

 type: container

+9

 image: ubuntu

 10

 resiliency:

 11

+12

 num backups: 3

-12

 13

 cooldown: 250 ms

-vnf level:
+vnf_level:

 14

 type: MR-AA

+15

 '''